Shopify Checkout: 7 Ways to Boost Your Conversion Rate

-You can do something similar to your Shopify store by adding a countdown timer.
-While Shopify does not offer this function natively, you can hire Shopify developer to help you add one instead.
+You can do something similar on your Shopify store by adding a countdown timer.
+While Shopify does not offer this function natively, you can hire a Shopify developer to help you add one instead.

 These apps also let you change the message in the countdown timer to whatever you want.
 So, you can include information like checkout within XX minutes to get free shipping or checkout within XX minutes to secure a hot item.

 Regardless of what message you choose to display, make sure it’s honest and is worded clearly without any ambiguity.
 The sense of urgency created this way motivates a visitor to complete a purchase instead of quitting at the checkout page.

 Have you ever taken a survey and quit midway because you didn’t know when it would end?
 Now imagine someone who’s willing to part with their hard-earned money, only to be faced with a never-ending checkout process.